simoninireland/epydemic/doc/implementation/dynamics.rst

 .. figure:: sir-synchronous.png
    :align: center

-The stochastic case is generally faster than synchronous case.
-This is
-unsurprising: the probability of an SI edge passing an infection (for example) is low in any timestep, so most of the checks that the simulation performs will fail.
+The stochastic case is generally faster than synchronous case -- often massively faster.
+This is unsurprising: the probability of an SI edge passing an infection (for example) is usually low in any timestep, so most of the checks that the simulation performs will fail.
 By contrast the stochastic dynamics "steps over" time when nothing is happening.
 It is also statistically exact, in that the next event (and the time until it) is chosen using all the available information relating to all previous events, rather than all the one in the previous timestep as happens in the synchronous case.
 This can sometimes lead to different curves even for the same parameters.

 Posted events